JuliaGraphics/Luxor.jl/docs/src/colors-styles.md

 ## Masks

 A simple mask function lets you use a circular mask to control graphics in a circular area. `mask()` takes a position and a position/radius that defines a circle, and returns a value between 0 and 1 for that position.
+In this example, the gray color of each tile is determined by its location relative to the center of the masking circle `(O, bd/2)`; the value is `1.0` at the center, and `0.0` at the circumference.
+The value could be used to control opacity, shape, or anything else that is relevant to graphics at a particular position.

 ```@example
 using Luxor # hide